High court: Charlottesville can remove Confederate statues

 “The circuit court erred in failing to interpret the statute according to its plain language meaning," Goodwyn wrote.

-The state Supreme Court also ruled that the circuit court erred in ordering the city to pay for the plaintiffs' attorneys’ fees and costs.
+The state Supreme Court also ruled that the circuit court erred in ordering the city to pay $365,000 in plaintiffs' attorneys’ fees and costs.

+University of Virginia law Richard Schragger, who specializes in the intersection of constitutional law and local government law, said he took the position early in the litigation that the law didn’t apply to the Charlottesville statues.
+He expects Thursday’s decision to be the final word in the long-running case since he doesn’t see any grounds for a challenge under federal law.

+“It has just taken a very long time for this to be resolved,” Schragger said.
+“I think the circuit court took probably too long to make make its rulings.”

 The 1997 law that barred local governments from removing Confederate statues was repealed in 2020, after Democrats gained control of the General Assembly in the 2019 elections.
 Since then, local governments across the state have removed statues that stood for a century or more.